Bhavikom/Android-Basic-Interview-Question-Answer/README.md

 	So when you don't want your data to be modified use LiveData If you want to modify your data later use MutableLiveData

+**89. What is the difference between setValue() and postValue() ?**

+	So, if you’re familiar with LiveData, you’ve probably come across these two LiveData methods: setValue() and postValue().
+	So, one question that may have occurred to you is why there is a requirement for two methods setValue and postValue for the same functionality.
+Let’s look at an example to find out.
+Assume you want to use LiveData to update a value.
+As a result, you will have two options: either update the data on the main thread or update the data on the background thread.
+	As a result, the use-case of setValue and postValue is limited to these two scenarios.

+	When changing the data on the Main thread, use the MutableLiveData class’s setValue method, and when changing the LiveData on the background thread, use the MutableLiveData class’s postValue method